kalisaNkevin/MyTop100Movies-API/README.md

 - Mongo Atlas DB
 - Railways for hosting
 - Express
-- VS cpde Editor
+- VS code Editor
 - Mocha and Chai API Testing
 - Swagger for documentation

 # MyTop100Movies

-Just an API that which lets users set their top 100 movies list.
+Below are the endpoints that lets users set their top 100 movies list.

-Feature
+This includes :

 - Create account
 - Login account